silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 _Table 4: Examples of different types of compatibility decomposition mappings_

 Note that the &lt;compat&gt; tag is used for a variety of characters that stand in one of several types of relationship to their corresponding decomposed counterparts.
-For example, the ligature presentation forms described in "<a href='#char-glyph'>Compromises in the distinction between characters and glyphs</a>" and the digraphs described in "<a href='#char-graph'>Compromises in the distinction between characters and graphemes</a>" use this tag.
-It is also used for several of the types of compatibility decomposition described in <a href='#appB-compat'>“Appendix B: A review of characters with compatibility decompositions”</a>.
+For example, the ligature presentation forms described in [Compromises in the distinction between characters and glyphs](#compromises-in-the-distinction-between-characters-and-glyphs) and the digraphs described in [Compromises in the distinction between characters and graphemes](#compromises-in-the-distinction-between-characters-and-graphemes) use this tag.
+It is also used for several of the types of compatibility decomposition described in [Appendix B: A review of characters with compatibility decompositions](#appendix-b-a-review-of-characters-with-compatibility-decompositions).

-Some cases of equivalence involve one-to-one relationships, for example in the case of the exact character duplicates discussed in "<a href='#char-unification'>Compromises in the principle of unification</a>".
-Hence, not all of the decomposition mappings contain sequences of two or more characters, as illustrated in the following figure:
+Some cases of equivalence involve one-to-one relationships, for example in the case of the exact character duplicates discussed in [Compromises in the principle of unification](#compromises-in-the-principle-of-unification).
+Hence, not all of the decomposition mappings contain sequences of two or more characters, as illustrated in the following example:

 ```
 212A;KELVIN SIGN;Lu;0;L;004B;;;;N;DEGREES KELVIN;;;006B;
 ```

-_Figure: Single-character decomposition mapping in the entry for U+212A_
+_Single-character decomposition mapping in the entry for U+212A_

 Compatibility decomposition mappings always gives the completely decomposed representation.
 This is illustrated by the entry for U+3315: